Tag Archives: local seo strategies

 Bing recently added a feature that allows users to search for photos shared by Facebook friends using the search engine.
 This feature is an expansion of the social sidebar Bing launched in May that integrated Facebook into the search results.

-Bing Social Sidebar (Facebook Integration)
+Bing Social Sidebar (Facebook integration)

 Now friends’ photos relevant to your search query appear in the social sidebar along with other results.
 When a friend’s photo pops up, you are able to click on it and browse that entire photo album on Bing.
 The Bing Friends’ Photos landing page also allows you to see all your friends’ photos on one page (the format looks very similar to Pinterest).
 You can also see your own albums and photos you’re tagged in with comments and “likes” in the sidebar.
 Users can also comment, “like” and share the photos directly from Bing.